DIPlib/diplib/src/documentation/workplan.md

 - Some filters that are trivial to add:
     - Scharr (slightly better than Sobel)
-    - h-minima & h-maxima
-    - opening by reconstruction
     - alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening)